 This section allows you to see how your readers are accessing your Turtl Docs for the filter that you applied at the top of the page, for example, you might want to see:

 Source: See how people opened your content.
-For example, did they click a link on a Turtl Doc link directly (for example from an email), or did they come from your website or a social network?
-Using this data can help you decide where to promote your Docs to gain more readers.
+Did they open your Doc from a direct link (for example from an email) or did they come from your website or a social network?
+Using this data can help you decide where to promote your Doc to gain more readers.

 Most read Turtl Docs

-This table provides a rundown of all of the Turtl Docs that have been read, ordered by number of reads.
+This table provides a rundown of all of the Turtl Docs that have been read within the selected time-frame, ordered by number of reads.
 For each Doc, you can see the number of reads, readers, leads, and shares as well as average read time and bounce rate.

 Click the title of any Turtl Doc in the list to see the analytics for that particular Doc, or click the icon under the Link column to view the Doc itself.
 Find out more about the Turtl Doc analytics page here.

 Reads: See the number of times a Doc has been read.
 A read is classified as any movement past the cover page.

 Readers: The total number of unique readers who have read each Doc.
 A reader is defined as someone who has opened the Doc and then taken an action e.g. turning the first page.